Iskelmaikel/Playground/Readme.md

 This API is the sum of all parts.
 It is a dockerized API that communicates with a dockerized database.

 Build instructions:
-1. docker build --rm -t *<iskelmaikels_playground/isk.generalapi>*:latest .
+1. Open a cmd or terminal in: "*<iskelmaikels_playground/isk.generalapi>*"
+2. Run: "docker build --rm -t iskelmaikels_playground/isk.generalapi:latest ."
+Note: Do not copy the surrounding quotes
-2. docker run --rm -p 5000:5000 -p 5001:5001 -e ASPNETCORE_HTTP_PORT=https://+:5001  -e ASPNETCORE_HTTP_URLS=http://+:5000 *<iskelmaikels_playground/isk.generalapi>*
+3. Run: "docker run --rm -p 5000:5000 -p 5001:5001 -e Logging__Loglevel__Default=Debug -e Logging__Loglevel__Microsoft.AspNetCore=Debug -e ASPNETCORE_HTTP_PORT=https://+:5001  -e ASPNETCORE_HTTP_URLS=http://+:5000 iskelmaikels_playground/isk.generalapi"
-3. Run a browser and navigate to localhost:5000/Weatherforecase to see the sample api
+4. Run a browser and navigate to localhost:5000/Weatherforecase to see the sample api
 ### Database(s)

 Currently there is only one database.
 It is dockerized and can be run with the following command(s):